frgfm/torch-cam/_sources/installing.rst.txt

 Via Conda
 =========

-Install the last stable release of the package using conda:
+Install the last stable release of the package using `conda <https://docs.conda.io/en/latest/>`_:

 .. code:: bash